How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 Adjusting the distance of the saddle from the steering wheel is carried out as follows:

-• Fasten the seatpost
+• Secure the seatpost

-Correct adjustment of the saddle in height, angle and distance is very important, since an incorrect and unsuitable position for the rider has a significant impact on both the speed and the well-being of the cyclist.
+Correct adjustment of the saddle in height, angle and distance is very important, since an incorrect and unsuitable position for the rider has a significant impact on both the speed and well-being of the cyclist.

-steering wheel adjustment
+Steering wheel adjustment

 Bicycle brakes are divided into rim brakes, mechanical disc brakes, and hydraulic disc brakes.